zhuwzh/Robust-GAN-Center/README.md

 ## Files
 This repository includes the following files,
-* `fgan.py`: The main class for data generating process of Huber's Contamination Model and training process via f-GANs.
+* `fgan.py`: This is the main class for data generating process of Huber's contamination model and training process via f-GANs.
-* `network.py`: Network structure of Generator, GenenatorXi and Discriminator, where GeneratorXi is used for the family of elliptical distribution.
+* `network.py`: This is the network structure of Generator, GenenatorXi and Discriminator, where GeneratorXi is used for the family of elliptical distribution.
 * `data_loader.py`: Dataset preparation.
-* `Demo.ipynb`: A notebook demo illustrating the usage of the code.
+* `Demo.ipynb`: This is a notebook demo illustrating the usage of the code.
 It includes two core examples that **known** Gaussian type distribution and **unknown** elliptical type distribution (Cauchy in this demo).